lasso-js/lasso/README.md

 * [raptor-samples/optimizer-js-api](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-js-api): Sample app that demonstrates how to use JavaScript API to optimize a page and inject the resulting head and body markup into a page.
 * [raptor-samples/optimizer-taglib](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-taglib): Sample app that demonstrates the use of the optimizer taglib for Raptor Templates.
 * [raptor-samples/optimizer-templates](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-templates): Sample app that demonstrates the use of rendering the same templates on both the server and the client.
-* [raptor-samples/optimizer-express](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-express): Sample app that demonstrates using the RaptorJS Optimizer at runtime as part of an Express server app.
+* [raptor-samples/optimizer-express](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-express): Sample app that demonstrates using the Raptor Optimizer at runtime as part of an Express server app.

 # Discuss